ikeohachidi/ikeoha/content/posts/a-reason-for-pubsub-in-vue-ornament-vlog.md

 tags:
 - typescript
 - javascript
-title: A reason for pubsub in Vue (Ornament Vlog)
+title: A reason for pubsub in Vue - Ornament Blog
 description: Breathe consistently
 date: 2022-01-07T23:00:00Z
 draft: false

 ---
-**NOTE** I only explain the implementaiton details of pub in javascript and don't go full into code
+**NOTE** I only explain the implementaiton details(more like pseudo code) of pubsub in javascript and don't go full into code tutorial.
+The actual code can be found here [use-shared-event](https://github.com/ikeohachidi/ornament-ui/blob/main/src/utilities/use-shared-event.ts).

 Yes, still on my Vue 3 component library project [Ornament](https://github.com/ikeohachidi/ornament-ui).
 Before i begin i should say hobby projects are the best.
 They push you to get in depth knowledge of the thing you're building and the tools you've decided to build it with.